AdaCore/training_material/courses/spark_essentials/140_state_abstraction/88_state_abstraction.lab.rst

 .. container:: animate 1-

-   - Now to address the ignored errors:
+   - Now to address the ignored errors

       :color-red:`basics.ads:29:28: error: "The_Rec" is undefined (more references follow)`